jdanders/hdl_build/DESIGN.md

 The `.o` files are used to track when the processing completes for each design unit.
 In order to keep the Makefile as clean as possible, a `run_` script does the actual processing.
 The `run_` scripts get parameters indicating the module name and the path to the file the implements that module.

-Each `run_` script determines what it means to process each design unit.
-For simulation `run_questa.sh` runs `vlog` on design files.
-For synthesis `run_quartus.sh` add design filenames to the project `tcl` file, and creates new Makefiles for IP generation of `qsys` files.
+Each `.o` rule determines what it means to process each design unit.
+For simulation `questa.mk` runs `vlog` on design files.
+For synthesis `quartus.mk` adds design filenames to the project `tcl` file, and creates new Makefiles for IP generation of `qsys` files.

 After the `run_` script completes, the `.o` file is `touch`ed so that `make` can track the completion.